Which Silhouette machine is the best choice for you? Silhouette Cameo 3 vs Curio

 The size and weight are straight forward.
 One is bigger so sit means it’s heavier as well.
 Hopefully, you have a big and sturdy table to put them on.
 Also if you are traveling to different exhibits, the excess weight might present some challenges.

 Both Silhouette craft machines have a cutting feature.
 This means you insert the blade and it will make the precision cuts needed.
+I highly recommend to use the Deep Cut Blade for thicker materials.
+It’s so satisfying to see the deep cut blade in action.
+It goes through paper like hot knife through butter.
 Also, both of them can draw.
 This is a nice way to copy different fonts to simulate handwriting.

 Some might call it perfectionism but for many people, these last minute details matter a lot.